marks530/ms2-project-resubmit/README.md

 ## Footnote

 I found this project challenging and very time consuming.
 I spent the vast bulk of the time writing and testing my JavaScript code and that was at the expense of the look and feel of the site.
-However for the resubmission I feel I have improved the look and feel of the site.
+However for the resubmission, I have improved the look and feel of the site.
 I intend to work on the project in the future and continue to add features.
-Nevertheless I found the whole project both fascinating and in the end had a real sense of achievement
+In summary, I found the whole project both fascinating and in the end had a real sense of achievement